simonesilvestroni/m2m-website/_posts/2023-05-12-erasing-things.md

 ## Happy now?

 Yes!
 I reached the goal I was looking for — at least for a while.
 It's clean, minimalistic, essential, and features the three colours I love the most: black, white, olive green.
-The fact that _two full redesign_ were done in less than a day, cumulatively, is also proof of how flexible and powerful SimpleCSS is, so [praise to Kev, Luke and others](https://github.com/kevquirk/simple.css).
+The fact that _two full redesigns_ were done in less than a day, cumulatively, is also proof of how flexible and powerful SimpleCSS is, so [praise to Kev, Luke and others](https://github.com/kevquirk/simple.css).

 ### Changelog